 - Essentials: This toolbar holds all your colour and tone correction tools as well as AI Structure, Denoise, Details Enhancer, and Landscape Enhancer.

-- Layers: If you want to edit in layers, you’ll need to use this toolbar.
+- Layers: If you like to edit in layers, you’ll need to operate this toolbar.

 - Portrait: For all your portrait processing needs, including the AI Skin Enhancer and Portrait Enhancer.

 - Pro: This toolbar includes the most advanced editing tools, from gradient tools and split toning to advanced colour and contrast controls.

 As well as rearranging the tools and making them easier to find depending on what adjustments you like to make, these people have made some small but essential changes.
 They have increased the font size, added more white space between buttons, and made the sliders larger.
 The result is a simple interface and a smooth workflow, reducing clutter and visual distractions for an improved user experience.

 Luminar is a non-destructive photo editor.
 This means that it will save all your changes within the program, allowing you to go back to a previous version if you don’t like the results of your edits.
 A great time saver.